pynbody/tangos/DOCS_PLAN.md

 - [ ] Start the redirect map (see **Invariants**).
 URLs first move here; stage 2 moves many more and continues the same map

-These can be written with plain `code-block`s before stage 3's demo database exists;
-converting them to `ipython` later does not change a word of the prose.
+These should be written as `ipython` blocks as far as possible.
+For development purposes, the sample database is available at https://pub-d85a828023a1452bbd3a294bc72003f0.r2.dev/data.db This should enable successful recalculation of all the existing notebook cells; if not, pause and ask for advice.

 ### Stage 2 — collapse the first_steps combinatorics (4 d)